-The Opportunity Programs at Hamilton College is comprised of two (2) programs designed to increase access to higher education for students who present an alternate academic profile and who demonstrate the ability to compete successfully in an academically competitive environment.
-A history of more than 40 years at Hamilton, demonstrates the college's commitment to a community that is culturally rich.
+The Opportunity Programs at Hamilton College consists of two programs designed to increase access to higher education for students who present an alternate academic profile and who demonstrate the ability to compete successfully in a competitive academic environment.
+A history of more than 45 years at Hamilton demonstrates the college's commitment to a community that is culturally rich.

 The Hamilton College Scholars Program runs parallel to the Higher Education Opportunity Program.
-Hamilton Scholars are students who are ineligible for HEOP due to economic or residential criteria.
+Hamilton Scholars are students who are ineligible for HEOP because they do not meet its economic or residential criteria.
 The College Scholars Program is entirely funded by Hamilton College.
 Scholars hail from all over the United States and can include eligible international students.

 All candidates must come through the general admission process.
 Candidates who want to be considered for the HEOP/Scholar program should be sure to request financial aid assistance on the common application.